 Neither Rutgers nor Okoro released a statement confirming the report but the 6-foot-5 rising sophomore had this to say on Twitter on Tuesday: "I'll make the wise decision of staying off social networks today, [because] if I express my feelings right now, I might just say the wrong thing."

 That the NCAA would deny Okoro's petition to play right away is surprising because the most common complaint in college basketball circles these days is that the organization has handed out hardship waivers like candy.
-Trey Zeigler received a waiver to play right away at Pittsburgh last season because his father had been fired as coach of his former school, so it seems absurd that the deaths of Okoro's father and brother aren't sufficient basis for his petition.
+Trey Zeigler received a waiver to play right away at Pittsburgh last season because his father had been fired as coach of his former school, so it seems absurd that the death of Okoro's father and brother isn't sufficient basis for his petition.

 Why would the NCAA make this ruling?
-A spokeswoman for the organization did not immediately return an email seeking clarification, but the most plausible explanation might be the wording of the hardship waiver rule.
+A spokeswoman for the organization did not immediately returning an email seeking clarification, but the most plausible explanation might be the wording of the hardship waiver rule.

 Current rules enable the NCAA to forgo the rule that requires transfers to sit out a year of competition if a family member is suffering from a "debilitating injury or illness" but they make no mention of a death in the family.
 Certainly it would have been wise for the NCAA to evaluate Okoro's case and determine that it was worth bending or rewording the rule to accommodate, but the organization isn't exactly known for seeing the bigger picture.

 The NCAA endured a firestorm of criticism earlier this week when it initially denied a former Marine sergeant the right to play football this season at Middle Tennessee as a result of some intramural games he played during his military service.
 Even though the NCAA quickly reversed the decision within 48 hours of the news breaking, the PR nightmare could have easily been avoided had someone realized how the public would perceive a decision based on a strict interpretation of the rules.